algosup/2024-2025-project-4-web-fpga-team-5/documents/technical/technicalSpecifications.md

 │   │   ├─── app.test.jsx
 │   │   └─── main.test.jsx
 │   ├─── public
-│   │   └─── (assets than can be public, e.g. svg, jpeg, etc.)
+│   │   └─── (assets that can be public, e.g. svg, jpeg, etc.)
 │   ├─── src
 │   │   ├─── assets
 │   │   │   └─── (assets that can't be accessed publicly.)